compomics/ThermoRawFileParserGUI/README.md

 # ThermoRawFileParserGUI
 Graphical user interface for the [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser).

+You can either select one or more RAW files or a directory containing the RAW files.

 For help on the conversion options please see the [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser) documentation.

 ## Download